aesokolowski/StockPortfolio/README.md

 ## Stock Portfolio web app

 Originally a time-based challenge for the NYC Tech Talent Pipeline, decided to clean up now that it's been over two months since the deadline.
+Currently can build a practice stock portfolio (with sandbox prices), but the goals here are a) show current price vs. last close for each stock and if feasible b) show the current performance overall.

 Current Issues:
-  -- needs style
-  -- one of my reducers basically does nothing so state.portfolio.stocks
-     needs to wait for the back-end to get updated in order to call the backend and finally get updated -- at least it works, but I feel like this can be a quick fix  (pseudocode in file)
-  -- needs front-end validators (i.e. password must be of certain complexity,
-     email must be a valid email address).
+  -- needs MORE style, right now only the navbar is CSS'ed up -- now that the BUY-STOCK reduction works as intended, the problem I have
+     is the infinite loop caused by the success flag: previously, it was cleared when the portfolio store got updated to match the backend.
+Now there's nothing there to clear it.
+Solution: I should probably use two flags attached to the portfolio state, SUCCESS and SUCCESS_MSG -- that way I can clear the success flag immediately and still render the success message until that gets cleared by another action (i.e. typing into one of the input boxes or navigating away from the page) -- needs front-end validators (i.e. password must be of certain complexity, email must be a valid email address).
 I already have code I wrote for these tasks, though I may want to use regular expressions instead if only